Saipan is the capital island of a 14-island chain in the Pacific Ocean known as the Commonwealth of the Northern Mariana Islands ("the CNMI")--

 AWARENESS

-As a vibrant community within the CNMI, our members have traditionally offered our time, talents and passion to the growth,
+As a vibrant community within the CNMI, our members have traditionally offered our time, talents and passion to the growth, development and prosperity of the CNMI.
+Through programs, press-releases and our website, we shall continue to increase the overall community's awareness of our presence, history and contributions.

 EDUCATION